pt13762104/tester_git/README.md

 It compare the solutions in ans.cpp and check.cpp and report the running time.

-It also reports errors e.g. TLE/RTE.
-MLE or other errors are not supported.
+It also reports errors e.g. TLE/RTE/MLE.

 Requires C++17 (for `<filesystem>`),`boost::process`.